saloni0091/codes/README.md

  How to run :

- Simply we can run it in any c compliant IDE, in order to open it we can use any eeditor like notepad
+ As it is the program of linux ,so we need a linux operating system to execute it like ubuntu etc, in order to open it we can use any eeditor like notepad

  Contributions welcome